postwait/esoteric-curio/source/_posts/mdb-ctf-dwarf-and-other-angelic-things.md

 Before we dive into the awesomeness of mdb, we're going to be pretty damn disappointed if we didn't build our binaries right.
-My hope is that in the very near future, the Illumos linker will do all of this magically for you, but for now we have to roll up our sleaves and get CTF into our binaries.
+My hope is that in the very near future, the Illumos linker will do all of this magically for you, but for now we have to roll up our sleeves and get CTF into our binaries.

 CTF (or Compressed Type Format) is basically definitions of data types and